U.S.-German yield gap near widest in 15 years as Fed, ECB part ways

 Many market participants believe the ECB will eventually start printing money via government bond purchases - known as quantitative easing (QE).
 It has already cut its benchmark interest rate to close to zero and said it will buy asset-backed securities and covered bonds.

-Ten-year German Bund yields were 3 basis points down at 0.97 percent, while U.S. Treasury yields were 4 bps down at 2.52 percent, retreating further after the durable goods data.
+Ten-year German Bund yields were 1 basis point lower at just below 1 percent, while U.S. Treasury yields were also 1 bps down at 2.56 percent, retreating in European trade after a 4 basis point rise during U.S. hours.

 "The expectation of more stimulus by the ECB should continue to underpin euro zone bonds as the winding down of QE in the U.S. is ongoing and expected to be completed in October," said Michiel de Bruin, head of global rates at F&C Investments.